 - large gate opening (easy to clip into)

-- lots of room for clipping multiple items (ropes, knots, slings, etc)
+- plenty of room for clipping multiple items (ropes, knots, slings, etc)

 - often have rounded rope-bearing surface for smooth belays and reducing rope wear